Canon (film)

 Canon is a 1964 National Film Board of Canada animated short co-directed by Norman McLaren and Grant Munro that offers a visual representation of the canon musical form through three animated segments.
 The soundtrack combines both a recorded classical score by Eldon Rathburn and electronic sounds produced via synthesizer.

+The film uses object animation as cubes moves in checkboards and it also use non-camera animation as only four peoples doing gestures.